 I feel like I’m shaming the people that do take selfies in concentration camps and I apologize.
 I would really like to hear your opinion on this issue in the comments thought.

 After 3 hours we were exhausted both physically a mentally.
 No matter how badly our Auschwitz tour began the result was unforgettable.
-I believe that everyone should visit places like concentration camp or museum of the holocaust at least once in their lifetime as a reminder of evil humanity is capable of.
+I believe that everyone should visit places like concentration camps or museums of the holocaust at least once in their lifetime as a reminder of the evil humanity is capable of.